henriquekcloss/k6-tests/README.md

 **_My test file:_**

-- I created a ramp up and down test inside /tests/api, a very common strategy in the payments market.
-It consists of configuring an exact number of TPS(transaction per second) to run in a certain amount of time to see how the system reacts.
+- I created a ramp-up and down test inside /tests/api, a very common strategy in the payments market.
+It consists of configuring an exact number of TPS(transactions per second) to run in a certain amount of time to see how the system reacts.
+Don't you want to know if your services can handle 1.000 TPS on a date such as Black Friday? :)

 I hope you learned something here, thanks! :)